errorgorn/errorgorn.github.io/_posts/2024-10-14-yakiniku-like.md

   <img src="/media/yknk1.jpg" width="50%">
 </center>

 I think this is one of the few buffets where you will actually stop eating because of the timer, because the grill provided at yakiniku like is really small.
 I only managed to fit 4 pieces of karubi on the grill at a time.
-And you are forced to clear the initial serving of chicken which takes infinite time to clear.
+And you are forced to clear the initial serving of chicken which takes forever to cook, and I'm not risking getting salmonella.

 While I definitely had more space if there was more time, it was still crazy good value.
 I think I managed to eat more than 1.5kg of meat?
 I would definitely come again.
 I feel like I scammed them.